maria-roestorff-udacity/birds-of-world/backend/README.md

 - Fetches a list of habitat objects that has a name key that value contains the search term that was supplied in the request argument.
 - Search term is case insensitive
-- Returns a list of question objects filtered by the specified search.
+- Returns a list of habitat objects filtered by the specified search.
 And a success value, total number of habitats,

 ```json
 {